hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

-*DNS Lookup* mode uses a feature of Kubernetes that **headless** (without cluster IP) services are assigned a DNS record which resolves to the set of IPs of related PODs.
+*DNS Lookup* mode uses a feature of Kubernetes that **headless** (without cluster IP) services are assigned a DNS record which resolves to the set of IPs of related Pods.

 Headless service is a service of type *ClusterIP* with the `clusterIP` property set to `None`.